OfflineHQ/marketplace/README.md

 #### Feature

-Libraries that implement “smart” UI (e.g. is effectful, is connected to data sources, handles routing, etc.) for specific business use cases.
+Libraries that implement "smart" UI (e.g. is effectful, is connected to data sources, handles routing, etc.) for specific business use cases.

 #### UI